Ji1998/OnlineClassSystem/README.md

 <img src="Screen Shot 2021-03-03 at 00.43.11.png" width="600"/>
 <img src="Screen Shot 2021-03-03 at 00.44.05.png" width="600"/>

+## Getting started
+This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple example steps.
+#### Prerequisites
+1. Go to [Java SE Downloads](https://www.oracle.com/java/technologies/javase-downloads.html) to download the latest version of JDK
+2. If you prefer, I highly recommend [IntelliJ](https://www.jetbrains.com/idea/) as it can help you build necessary environment
+3. A [MySQL](https://www.mysql.com/) server runnning on your laptop
+4. An [Alibaba](https://us.alibabacloud.com) OOS and VOD account
+5. [Node.js and nmp modules](https://www.npmjs.com/) as for front end.

+#### Install and Run
+1.

 ## Architecture of it
 #### Basic Archetecture
 This project is microservice like architecture.
 All service run on different server and registerd on Eureka.
 The service has different functions